dincerefe/oneminutedigitaldiaryprivacypolicy/privacypolicy.md

 ### 1. Introduction

-Digital Diary ("App", "we", "our") respects your privacy and is committed to protecting your personal data.
+One Minute Digital Diary ("App", "we", "our") respects your privacy and is committed to protecting your personal data.
 This Privacy Policy explains what information we collect when you use our app, how we use it, and how we protect it.

 This policy has been prepared in compliance with international data protection regulations including the European Union General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), and Turkish Personal Data Protection Law (KVKK).